OhGreat/tell_the_time_with_pytorch/README.md

 Two main python scripts are available in the main directory. `train.py` that is used for training and `evaluate.py` which is used to evaluate trained models.
 Shell scripts for setting parameters on the main python scripts can be found in the `example_scripts` directory.
 In addition, jupyter notebooks for training and evaluationg models are available in the `notebooks` directory.

 The script `train.py` accepts the following arguments:
-- `-mode` : defines the problem resolution method.
+- `-approach` : defines the problem resolution method.
 Can be set to *'periodic_labels'* to use the label tranformation approach, or to *'cse_loss'* to use the custom common sense error loss.
 - `-data_splits` : defines the split sizes for train, test and evaluation set.
 - `-bs` : defines the batch size.
 - `-lr`: defines the learning rate of the optimizer used for training.